learnery/learnery/README.md

-If you want to use Twitter Authorization, you need to register your app / instance of learnery with twitter at https://dev.twitter.com/apps/new
+If you want to use Twitter Authorization, you need to register your app / instance of learnery with twitter at https://dev.twitter.com/apps/new Make sure to provide a callback URL in the settings section.

 To test locally, set the environment variables before running rails server (pick up your keys from http://dev.twitter.com !)